BuildABuddha/fchatpy/README.md

 # fchatpy
 A python library to create bots and chat clients for the F-Chat websocket.
-This library is still in heavy development, don't expect a bug-free expereince quiet yet.
+This library is still in heavy development, don't expect a bug-free expereince quite yet.

 # How to install: